The NT flag

 Flying the NT flag

-You are encouraged to fly the NT flag at your workplace or your home.
+You are encouraged to fly the Northern Territory (NT) flag at your workplace or your home.

 The NT flag should be used with respect and dignity.

 When flying the NT flag you should: